mosets/docs/categories.md

 ### Template
 Allows you to select which [Mosets Tree template]({{version}}/template) to use in this category.
 Changing this only affects the template used by pages from this category only.
 If you want to apply the same template to all its sub-categories, check the "_Change all sub categories to use this template_" checkbox and save the category.

+### META Description & META Keywords

+META Description describes your category page to search engines.
+META Keywords, on the other hand, tells search engine what keywords or topic your category is related to.
+You can customise each individual category's META Description and Keywords in their respective Edit Screen.

+However, for your directory's index, you need to [override]({{version}}/language#overrides) these 2 language keys:

+	COM_MTREE_METADESC_ROOT
+    COM_MTREE_METAKEY_ROOT

+in order to set the directory index's META Description and Keywords.

 ## Fields Assignments {#fields-assignment}
 Instead of showing all your custom fields to all categories, Fields Assignment lets you to choose which field to appear in a top level category.
 Let's say if you are editing a top level category for "Real Estate Properties".
 You can assign "Rooms", "Bathroom" and "Facilities" custom fields to it.
 This way, the 3 fields only appear in Real Estate Properties and no where else.